 Apart from the very top and bottom of the score table, there is not much to separate most of the networks.
-Ecotalk is the standout ethical brand, whilst three brands – Three, Tesco and ASDA – languish at the bottom of the table.
+Ecotalk and Honest Mobile both scored well, whilst three brands – Three, Tesco and ASDA – languish at the bottom of the table.
 The remaining 11 networks are separated by only a few points.

 The major issue in the industry is tax avoidance, of which much more below.